chloealbright/DevHiveMind/Companies/Interview/Coffee Chat Interviewing.md

 ---
 tags:
+  - career
+  - employment
   - questions
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses the coffee chat.
-Status: Capture
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 1. Immerse yourself in information about the person, their company, and the industry or technology they're involved in.